viddarepos/articles/README.md

 Welcome!
-This is a brief guide on how to get started with the application.
+This is a guide on how to get started with the application.

 Getting Started: